bartekgb/codility-solutions/README.md

 2 Use right bit shift and logical 'and' operator to iterate over integer bits

+## CyclicRotation
+Auxiliary function shifting array by one element called K times.
+Optimize by rotating only 'k modulo len(array)' times

 ## PermMissingElem
 Sum all [1..(N + 1)] elements and distract sum of actual array elements.